 In 2022, the average speed of broadband internet in Germany is 76,50 Mbps.
 The mobile speed scored number 34 with an average speed of 56 Mbps.
 The global average speed for broadband is 71.39 Mbps and 33.17 Mbps for mobile.
 Germany took place 33 for nationwide internet speeds in the worldwide ranking from June 2022.

-If you also have lived or visited other countries, you might have noticed that the internet in Germany is far from the best in the world.
-In fact, “third world country” Ukraine can offer you much better deal than the European capital of technology and innovation.
-In this article, we explain what you can expect from the German internet and the main reasons for our disappointment.
+If you have lived or visited other countries, you might have noticed that the internet in Germany is far from the best in the world.
+In fact, “third world country” Ukraine can offer you a much better deal than the European capital of technology and innovation.
+This article explains what you can expect from the German internet and the main reasons for our disappointment.

-In 2019 was made another research by Speedtest Global Index where Germany ended up on a spot 31 with a speed of 69 Mbps for broadband and on a spot 45 with a speed of 31 Mbps for mobile.
-Leaders of the ranking in the broadband speed:
+In September 2022, in the research conducted by Speedtest Global Index, Germany scored number 49 with a speed of 76,50 Mbps for broadband and number 34 with a speed of 56 Mbps for mobile.
+Leaders of the ranking in broadband speed are:

-So all you who are working online, look into Romania or Hungary for relocation.
+So if you are working online, look into Chille or Thailand for relocation.

-The biggest determinate in the internet speed is whether you have a fiber optic or DSL installed.
-Hence, there is a huge difference in speed between these two.
-The survey was made for broadband internet connection, including DSL.
+The biggest determinant in internet speed is whether you have a fiber optic or DSL installed.
+Hence, there is a massive difference in speed between these two.
+The survey was done for broadband internet connection, including DSL.

 Nonetheless, Germany is one of the slowest countries in Europe to implement fiber optics.

-Also, the internet is faster in some German cities than others.
+Also, the internet is faster in some German cities than in others.
 Surprisingly, Mannheim (144 Mbit/s) and Stuttgart (140 Mbit/s) are the fastest.
-City Erfurt is the slowest with 84 Mbit/s on average.
+City Erfurt is the slowest, with 84 Mbit/s on average.